cjmaret/news-explorer-frontend/README.md

-# News Explorer Front End
+# 📰News Explorer Front End📰

 ## Project Description / Functionality:
 - This part of the project serves as the front-end for News Explorer, a website where users can search and save news articles.